littleosbook/littleosbook/paging.md

 Mapping entire 4 MB pages for the kernel is very simple, but wastes quite some memory (unless you have a really big kernel).
-Creating a higher-half kernel mapped in as 4KB pages is doable, but somewhat trickier.
-The page directory and one page table can be in `.data` (assuming your kernel is smaller than 4 MB), but you need to configure the mappings at runtime.
+Creating a higher-half kernel mapped in as 4 KB pages is doable, but somewhat trickier.
+The page directory and one page table (for instance) can be in `.data` (assuming your kernel is smaller than 4 MB), but you need to configure the mappings at runtime.
 The size of the kernel can be determined by exporting labels from the linker script [@ldcmdlang], which we'll need to do later anyway when writing the [page frame allocator](#how-much-memory-is-there).

 ## Virtual Memory Through Paging